Yumihoshi/CDTU-unity-SomeEasy-SystemsAndFuntions/README.md

 - Easy view transitions
 - View lifecycle management

-All of these codes are written by @Yuan-Zzzz.
+All of these codes are written by [@Yuan-Zzzz](https://github.com/Yuan-Zzzz) from the original [UI-System-for-UGUI] (https://github.com/Yuan-Zzzz/UI-System-for-UGUI) project.
 I just added some comments and made it more readable.

 ### [Utility Skills](LearnAndDoPls/SomeSkills/README.EN_SomeSkills.md)